 Ferrari makes some of the most exclusive cars available, and many people assume you have to be invited to be an owner.
 We often get asked if a normal person can buy a Ferrari, or do you need to own a Ferrari to buy a new one??

 Ferrari does not discriminate who is allowed to purchase a new Ferrari, with the only limiting factor being the ability to afford the car.
-Models are made in small numbers, so in order to buy a new car, one must place their order and deposit early enough to be included in the limited production.
+Models are made in small numbers, so in order to buy a new car, one must place their order and deposit early enough to be included in the production run.

 That is true for the standard models, but as you will find out some models are reserved for only Ferrari’s most loyal customers!
 We will come to that, but the first thing to say is that you do not need to own a Ferrari to buy a new one.
 Anyone can buy one, but often its availability that becomes the problem.